ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 teaches nothing.
 Self-learning finds these exploits faster than a human tuning weights would.

-Reward function should be **learning** — movement on misconceptions, concept coverage — with playtime as a *constraint* that keeps them present long enough to learn, not the thing being maximized.
+Reward function should be **learning** (movement on misconceptions, concept coverage), with playtime as a *constraint* that keeps them present long enough to learn, not the thing being maximized.

 For a CCJT product: "our practice algorithm optimizes for learning, stays within